SantiPineda2000/API-Project-Template/README.md

 I recommend reading about [fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html), which are a very useful feature of pytest and are heavily use in this project.

+Aim to test 80-90% of your code. 🤯

 #### Writing and running unit tests

 1. Create a directory with the same name that the package in the `src/` directory it will test.